9 Most Common Homeowners Insurance Claims: Cost and Frequency

 The most common home insurance claim is from wind and hail related damage.
-One out of every 42 insured homes had a claim for wind and hail damage according to the institute.
+One out of every 47 insured homes had a claim for wind and hail damage, according to the institute.
 Wind damage covers events from wind storms, tornadoes, hurricanes, and more.

 Water Damage and Freezing

-Cold weather can freeze pipes and sump pumps to fail, so it is no surprise that water damage is the next most frequent claim in homes.
-Sadly, this type of damage can usually be easily avoided.
+Cold weather can freeze pipes and damage sump pumps, so it is no surprise that water damage is the next most frequent claim in homes.
 These costly accidents happen about once in every 50 insured homes.

 Other Property Damage

 People can be mischievous.
 Strange, unfortunate events happen.
 Deliberate acts of property damage occur.
-Whether someone vandalizes your home, a car plows into the side of it, or your personal property inside your home gets destroyed during an incident, your homeowners insurance should cover the below incidents:
+Your homeowners insurance should cover the following perils:

-(Yes, even aircrafts falling out of the sky are coverd)
+(Yes, even aircrafts falling out of the sky are covered)

 Fire and Lightning

 According to the insurance information institute, the average claim for fire and lightning was $50,315 between 2012 and 2016.
-This makes it the most expensive claim despite only 1 out of every 325 insured homes filing a claim.
+House fires are the most expensive claims despite only 1 out of every 325 insured homes filing a claim.
 That means that fire and lightning damage is 6 times more expensive even though it’s over 7 times less likely to happen.